CSA - Campus Security Authorities

 CSA training is available in several formats.
 EMU PD and Legal Affairs conduct training during the fall semester and at the request of any individual or group who needs the training at EMU.
 To schedule a training session, contact EMU PD or Legal Affairs and request the training.
 On-line training is available to to all faculty/staff that will meet the requirement for all Student Organization Advisers at e-Training.
-Instructions for completing the on-line training are available in the Cleary Act Reference Guide [PDF].
 A copy of the CSA PowerPoint training is available for future reference.

 Counselors Confidential Reporting